mukil/dmx-csv/README.md

 This can either be done through issueing a `GET` request to the FileService endpoint, e.g.: `http://localhost:8080/files/file/notes.csv` or through uploading a `.csv` file interactively using the [dmx-upload-dialog](https://github.com/mukil/dmx-upload-dialog) plugin.

 -  Search and reveal the `notes.csv` file on a topicmap.
--  Relate the file topic to the Topic Type of your choice (the columnds in your .csv file must match the typeURIs).
+-  Associate the file topic with the _Topic Type_ you want to import topics of --  Note: the columns in your `.csv` file to import must match the child topic `typeURI`s.
 -  Retype the association to a `File Import` edge
--  Fire the custom `Import CSV` command on a file topic (context menu)
+-  Fire the custom `Import CSV` context command on the `notes.csv` file topic

 See [here](https://github.com/mukil/dmx-csv/tree/master/src/test/resources) to find an exemplary `.csv` file for importing `Note` and `Bookmark` topics.